 October 31 is the Halloween, the All Saints' Day.
 Although, as we know it, the origin of this festival is Anglo-Saxon.
 It refers to a Celtic festival for celebrating the summer's end.
 Today it's common to celebrate it even in Spain, with parties, costumes and a whole range of activities for all ages.

-In the past the Celts believed that the line that separates the people of the other world (the deceased) from the people of this world narrows down on that night and that allows the spirits (both good and evil) to pass through.
-The idea was to invite the ancestors to join the celebration and scare away the evil spirits.
-This festival came into being before the All Saints’ Day, which was celebrated on May 13 before the 9th century, but the Pope of that period decided to move it to November 1 to sacralize the Halloween (like so many other pre-Christianity pagan festivals).
+In the past, the Celts believed that the line separating those from the other world (the dead) and those belonging to this world narrows that night and allows the spirits (either good or bad) to pass through.
+The idea was to invite the ancestors to join the party and scare away the evil spirits.
+The origins of this festival are older than those of the All Saint's Day, which was celebrated on May 13 before the ninth century.
+As has happened with numerous pre-Christianity pagan festivals, the pope of the time decided to change the date of the All Saints' Day to November 1 to sacralize the Halloween.

-The Pagan legend has it that on this night the spirits visit the houses of their relatives, and that they must light a candle on the window for every deceased person of the family (hence the lighted pumpkin) so that the spirits do not disturb them.
-If there is no candle, the relatives will have terrible nightmares that night.
+Pagan legend has it that on that night the spirits pay a visit to their relatives' homes, and they ought to put a candle in the window for every deceased member of the family in order to avoid the spirits from disturbing them.
+This is the origin of the tradition of the pumpkin with candles inside.
+If there are no candles, the family members will have terrible nightmares.

 This festival has gone global in this specific way beyond the borders of the Anglo-Saxon countries, thanks to movies and series.
 Festivals are also celebrated in Latin America with the same purpose as the Halloween is celebrated in the United States or Canada: the union of the world of the living and the realm of the dead.